JessieElorza/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/a2d4a07c-b688-43bd-b7da-ab3cad6f893e" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Gave Jane the "SysAdmin" Department with the Role of "Supreme Admin" so that agent can have access to everything.
-Added Jane to the "Online Banking" Team as well.
+Give Jane the "SysAdmin" Department with the Role of "Supreme Admin" so that agent can have complete access and control over the ticketing system.
+Add Jane to the "Online Banking" Team as well so she can be a part of the ongoing overseeing of issues in this department.
 </p>
 <br />